Admission & Registration

 *An eighth grade reading level as demonstrated by a standardized test approved by the College is required for admission to developmental and credit classes.
 This requirement does not apply to Corporate and Leisure classes.

-- This untimed assessment test covers reading, writing and math, and will determine the level of classes you may begin.
+- *This untimed assessment test covers reading and math, and will determine the level of classes you may begin.

 - Prepare for this test before you take it.
-Go to sandburg.edu/placement for practice tests, sample questions.
+Go to sandburg.edu/accuplacer for practice tests, sample questions.

 - If you would like reading assistance to complete the test, please contact Disability Support Services at 309.341.5262.